-- 13. While the above-mentioned fissile material cut-off treaty and the Comprehensive Nuclear-Test-Ban Treaty have the potential to positively impact the implementation of article VI, to date this pillar has been primarily implemented via bilateral agreements.
-As such, concrete progress has been achieved through the conclusion and implementation of arms control agreements between the Russian Federation and the United States, the two largest possessors. - 14.
-While the Intermediate-Range Nuclear Forces Treaty, signed in 1987, does not contain references to the Non-Proliferation Treaty, numerous arms limitation treaties have included explicit references to the Non-Proliferation Treaty and its article VI.
-The New Strategic Arms Reduction Treaty (New START), signed in 2010, contains the following preambular paragraph:
+13. While the above-mentioned fissile material treaty and the Comprehensive Nuclear Test Ban Treaty have the potential to positively affect the implementation of article VI, this pillar has to date been primarily implemented through bilateral agreements.
+As such, concrete progress has been achieved through the conclusion and implementation of arms control agreements between the Russian Federation and the United States, the two largest possessors.

+14. While the now regrettably defunct Intermediate-Range Nuclear Forces Treaty, signed in 1987, did not contain references to the Non-Proliferation Treaty, numerous arms limitation and reduction treaties have included explicit references to the Non-Proliferation Treaty and its article VI.
+The new Strategic Arms Reduction Treaty (New START), signed in 2010, contains the following preambular paragraph:

-Committed to the fulfillment of their obligations under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons of July 1, 1968, and to the achievement of the historic goal of freeing humanity from the nuclear threat, thus explicitly confirming that nuclear arms control and disarmament agreements serve the implementation of article VI.
+Committed to the fulfilment of their obligations under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons of July 1, 1968, and to the achievement of the historic goal of freeing humanity from the nuclear threat

+This explicitly confirms that nuclear arms control and disarmament agreements serve the implementation of article VI.

-15. Other examples include references to the Non-Proliferation Treaty and article VI in the Strategic Offensive Reductions (SORT) Treaty (signed 2002), the
+15. Other examples include references to the Non-Proliferation Treaty and its article VI in the Treaty between the Russian Federation and the United States of America on Strategic Offensive Reductions (SORT) Treaty signed in 2002,4 the

-&lt;sup>4 "Mindful of their obligations under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons of July 1, 1968,"
+4 "Mindful of their obligations under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons of July 1, 1968".

-Strategic Arms Reduction Treaty (START I), signed in 1991 and the Strategic Arms Limitation Talks Agreement (SALT I), signed in 1972.
+Strategic Arms Reduction Treaty (START I), 5 signed in 1991, and the Interim Agreement between the United States of America and the Union of Soviet Socialist Republics on Certain Measures with Respect to the Limitation of Strategic Offensive Arms (Interim Agreement (SALT I)), signed on 26 May 1972.6